 The doctoral degree program encourages and supports students to work with faculty on cutting-edge research and development related to address significant educational and social problems that advance education, social policy, and research in the field of disabilities.
 The degree requires intensive and rigorous study in educational foundations, disability issues, special education, organizational and individual change, curriculum, teaching, program development, and research.
 The Graduate Record Examination is required for admission.

 This is a full-time research degree.
 Graduates are prepared for roles as university faculty members, researchers, or policy analysts.
 Specific core and research skills for the Ph.D. are required.
 Students typically take 3 courses per fall and spring semester and 1 course in the summer in the first 3 years of the program followed by work on their dissertation.
 In addition to the special education and research cores, students complete course work in a specialization, a 12-hour minor in a related field (at the discretion of the specialization area or advisor), and a dissertation based on original research.

 Minimum hours for the program are 72.

 - Responsible Conduct of Research is satisfied with EDU 800.
-All students complete the Human Subjects Protection Training in Fall of the first year of the program.
+All students complete the Human Research Protection Tutorial in Fall of the first year of the program.

 - College Teaching Experience: We require one teaching internship.
-It can be enrolled in SPED 996 or not, depending on the student/advisor.
+Students may enroll in SPED 996 or not, depending on the student/advisor.